Skip to content

 What is meant by an artificial knee joint?

-An artificial knee joint, also called a knee prosthesis, is a replacement for a natural knee joint.
+An artificial knee joint, also known as a knee prosthesis or colloquially as an “artificial knee”, is a replacement for a natural knee joint.
 In particular, it replaces the worn cartilaginous sliding and surfaces of the knee.
 It can be made of metal, plastic or ceramic and is inserted during surgery.
 In this procedure, the damaged, diseased parts in the knee joint are removed during surgery and replaced with the artificial implant.
 Depending on the extent of the osteoarthritis, either the entire knee joint is replaced (total knee arthroplasty), or only part of the affected joint section is replaced.

 When do you need an artificial knee joint?